CSRD - Omnibus Update

 To make sense of how the CSRD might affect your business, it’s first helpful to understand the law’s objectives.
 The European Commission proposed the CSRD in April of 2021 as part of the European Green Deal, which seeks to make Europe the world’s first climate-neutral continent by 2050.
 The goal of the CSRD is to arm investors, customers, and other stakeholders with reliable sustainability data so they can make informed decisions — ultimately spurring businesses to decarbonize, and moving Europe closer to climate neutrality.

-The CSRD evolved from an earlier rule called the Non-financial Reporting Directive (NFRD), which expected companies to report on sustainability matters but did not specify how.
+The CSRD evolved from an earlier rule called the Non-financial Reporting Directive (NFRD), which prompted organizations to report on sustainability matters but did not specify how.
 This was problematic: Research by the European Parliament found that stakeholders struggled to understand and compare sustainability reports due to their lack of consistency.
 Companies used different standards and reported varying levels of detail.
 The NFRD also only applied to the largest public companies, leaving gaps in the marketplace of information.
 European leaders rallied behind the European Green Deal and committed to policy actions to make that vision a reality.
 The CSRD is a key part of that vision.

 The Directive aims to:

-• Standardize and improve the quality of sustainability data and disclosures
+- Standardize and improve the quality of sustainability data and disclosures

-• Provide investors and other stakeholders with more comprehensive, comparable, and accessible information
+- Provide investors and other stakeholders with more comprehensive, comparable, and accessible information

-• Improve accountability and transparency among businesses for sustainability-related activities
+- Improve accountability and transparency among businesses for sustainability-related activities

-• Support the transition to a more sustainable economy
+- Support the transition to a more sustainable economy

 Companies reporting under the law will need to follow the European Sustainability Reporting Standards (ESRSs), which provide a roadmap for disclosure.
-The ESRSs for large companies were finalized and published in the EU’s Official Journal at the end of last year.

 By requiring comprehensive, regulated sustainability reporting by a broad range of public and private companies, the CSRD promises to inform market decision-making — not only for investors, but also for consumers, employees, and civil society.